justiss4all/justiss4all.github.io/index.md

 >
 > \{\{FirstName\}\},
 >
-> As I speak with Sr. Marketers in the industry about optimizing their media and marketing spend, there are three things that > come up over and over again as the most challenging.
+> As I speak with Sr. Marketers in the industry about optimizing their marketing spend there are three things that come up
+> over and over again as the most challenging.
 >
 > The purpose of my email is to get 10 minutes on your calendar to share the top concerns I’m hearing from your peers.
 >
-> At the end of our call, you can decide if it makes sense to explore a few best-practices, or better yet, you may find that > > \{\{Company\}\} is already in great shape.
+> At the end of our call, you can decide if it makes sense to explore a few best-practices, or better yet, you may find that
+> \{\{Company\}\} is already in great shape.
 >
 > Are you available for a quick call this week?
 >